 Leading Noise Control

 We have interviewed some qualified contractors and most of them reflected that Carrier has a better noise control for than the Trane, Lennox and Goodman etc. But don’t get they wrong.
-They mean that the average sound level for all the Carrier’s product line perform better.
+They mean that the average sound level for all the Carrier’s product line performs better.
 If you want to find the quietest model in the HVAC market, Trane’s XV20i is the King with 54 dB.

 Carrier Heat Pump Prices By Model